Social Responsibility Council (SRC) grants and its Share the Plate program have a real impact on worthy causes.

 Grant Recipients (2025–2026)

-Please submit your proposals for grant recipients for the new church year!
+Please submit your proposals for grant recipients!

 A potential recipient could be an organization (whether local, national, international, or a previous recipient) you are involved in or find inspiring that has funding needs for a particular project or initiative.
 See the list of past grant recipients below for inspiration!